p4lang/switch/switchapi/README.md

 Documentation
 -------------

-To generate doxygen documentation for switchapi
+To generate doxygen documentation for switchapi (from switch directory)

-    make doc
+    make doxygen-doc

-or view a hosted version at http://p4lang.github.io/switchapi
+or view a hosted version at http://p4lang.github.io/switch/switchapi/html/